The Tobias & Stuart Trilogy

 FAQ

-Do I need to read in order?
+Do I need to read the trilogy in order?

 Stay in the loop